Funeral of Bobby Messett, who was shot dead in Bray, told he died too soon

 “My Da never sat still for a minute.
 He loved to keep busy and he did just that.
 He’s left a huge void in our lives that will never be filled again.”

 Mr Messett was fatally wounded just before 7am on Tuesday while working out in Bray Boxing Club.
-An innocent bystander with no involvement in crime, he regularly trained and boxed at the club.
+A bystander with no involvement in crime, he regularly trained and boxed at the club.

 Two others were injured in the shooting including boxing coach Pete Taylor (57), the father of 2012 Olympic boxing champion Katie, and Ian Britton (35), from Greystones in Co Wicklow.